 Ingredients for Fudgy Brownie Cookies

-- All-purpose flour: Just like my favorite chewy brownies, these cookies also have just enough All-Purpose Flour to hold everything together.
+- All-purpose flour: Just like my brown butter brownies, these cookies also have just enough All-Purpose Flour to hold everything together.

 - Kosher Salt: Kosher salt enhances the chocolate flavor and balances the sweetness.

 - Baking Powder: Baking powder adds just a little bit of leavening.
-The main leavening comes from the eggs just like in brownies, which is what creates that crackled top.
+The main leavening comes from the eggs just like in this fudgy brownie recipe, which is what creates that crackled top.

 - Light Brown Sugar: Light brown sugar adds sweetness and depth from the molasses.